 Project page colors

 Project page color overrides are only for the Bold and Fresh Themes.
-These work similar to what Primary and Secondary colors did for the Classic theme.
+This work is similar to what Primary and Secondary colors did for the Classic theme.
 Color overrides help enhance your project pages.

 You can choose the project page themes by going to Project Styles and then Project page themes.